-- (c) Candidates in Politics and International Relations

-- (i) POL3;

-- (ii) POL4;

-- (iii) POL7 or POL8;

-- (iv) one paper chosen from the following list: [ARC8, ARC10-33, BAN2-4]1, Papers A1, A3, B12, and A11 from the Archaeology Tripos, POL5-6, SAN7-14, SOC2-3, Paper 10 or Paper 11 from Part I of the Historical Tripos, Paper 1 or Paper 2 for the subject History and Philosophy of Science in Part IB of the Natural Sciences Tripos, Papers PBS3-4 of the Psychological and Behavioural Sciences Tripos.
+Part IB of the Natural Sciences Tripos, Papers PBS3-4 of the Psychological and Behavioural Sciences Tripos.

-- (d) Candidates in Social Anthropology
+- (b) Candidates in Social Anthropology

 - (i) SAN2-4;

-- (ii) one paper chosen from the following list: [ARC8, ARC10-33, BAN2-4]1, Papers A1, A3, B12, and A11 from the Archaeology Tripos, POL3-4, SAN7-14, SOC2-3, SOC5, Paper 1 or Paper 2 for the subject History and Philosophy of Science in Part IB of the Natural Sciences Tripos, Paper PBS3 of the Psychological and Behavioural Sciences Tripos, or Paper J9 of the Asian and Middle Eastern Studies Tripos.
+- (ii) one paper chosen from the following list: Papers A1, A3, B11, and A11 from the Archaeology Tripos, POL3-4, SAN7-14, SOC2-3, SOC5, Paper 1 or Paper 2 for the subject History and Philosophy of Science in Part IB of the Natural Sciences Tripos, Paper PBS3 of the Psychological and Behavioural Sciences Tripos, or Paper J9 of the Asian and Middle Eastern Studies Tripos.

-- (e) Candidates in Sociology
+- (c) Candidates in Sociology

 - (i) SOC2;

 - (ii) SOC3;

 - (iii) SOC4 or SOC5;

-- (iv) one paper chosen from the following list: [ARC8, ARC10-33, BAN2-4]1, Papers A1, A3, B12, and A11 from the Archaeology Tripos, POL3-4, SAN7-14, SOC4-5, Paper 10 or Paper 11 from Part I of the Historical Tripos, Paper 1 or Paper 2 for the subject History and Philosophy of Science in Part IB of the Natural Sciences Tripos, Papers PBS3-4 of the Psychological and Behavioural Sciences Tripos.
+- (iv) one paper chosen from the following list: Papers A1, A3, B1-B41, and A11 from the Archaeology Tripos, POL3-4, SAN7-14, SOC4-5, Paper 10 or Paper 11 from Part I of the Historical Tripos, Paper 1 or Paper 2 for the subject History and Philosophy of Science in Part IB of the Natural Sciences Tripos, Papers PBS3-4 of the Psychological and Behavioural Sciences Tripos, Paper ED3 in Part IB of the Education Tripos.

-- [(f) Candidates in Archaeology and Social Anthropology

-- (i) one paper chosen from A2 from the Archaeology Tripos and ARC6, and one paper chosen from A2 from the Archaeology Tripos, ARC6, ARC8, and ARC10-33;

-- (ii) SAN2 and either SAN3 or SAN4.

-- (g) Candidates in Biological Anthropology and Archaeology

-- (i) one paper chosen from A2 from the Archaeology Tripos and ARC6, and one paper chosen from A2 from the Archaeology Tripos, ARC6, ARC8, and ARC10-33;

-- (ii) two papers chosen from BAN2-4.]1

-- (h) Candidates in Politics and Sociology
+- (d) Candidates in Politics and Sociology

 - (i) one paper chosen from POL3-4;

 - (ii) one paper chosen from POL7-8;

 - (iii) two papers chosen from SOC2, SOC3, or SOC5.

-- [(i) Candidates in Social and Biological Anthropology

-- (i) SAN2 and either SAN3 or SAN4;

-- (ii) two papers chosen from BAN2-4.]1

-- (j) Candidates in Social Anthropology and Politics
+- (e) Candidates in Social Anthropology and Politics

 - (i) POL3 or POL4;

 - (ii) POL7 or POL8;

 - (iii) SAN2 and one paper chosen from the following list: SAN3, SAN4, SAN7-14.

-- (k) Candidates in Sociology and Criminology
+- (f) Candidates in Sociology and Criminology

 - (i) SOC2;

 - (ii) SOC3;

 - (iii) CRIM1;

 - (iv) CRIM2 or CRIM3.

-- (1) Candidates in Sociology and Social Anthropology
+- (g) Candidates in Sociology and Social Anthropology

 - (i) SAN2 and either SAN3 or SAN4;

 - (ii) two papers chosen from the following list: SOC2, SOC3, SOC5.

+- 18. Candidates for Part IIB who have taken Part IIA in the Human, Social, and Political Sciences Tripos may not change their subject track between Parts IIA and IIB, unless changing from a joint track to one of the single subjects within it.
+Subject to the provisions of Regulation 9, candidates for Part IIB shall offer four papers, of which at least three shall be assessed by written examination, either in part or in whole:

+- (a) Candidates in Politics and International Relations

+- (i) POL9;

+- (ii) two papers chosen from POL10-21; one paper may be substituted by a dissertation on a subject approved by the Head of the Department of Politics and International Studies, which shall be submitted in accordance with the provisions of Regulation 19;

+- (iii) one paper chosen from the following: B2-B42 from Part II of the Archaeology Tripos, SAN7-143, SOC6-154, Paper 5 or Paper 6 for the subject History and Philosophy of Science in Part II of the Natural Sciences Tripos, Paper 6 from Part II of the Historical Tripos, Paper 8 borrowed from Part II of the Economics Tripos, or a further paper chosen from POL65 and POL10-216.